simonborer/teaching-tools/README.md

     "email": ""
 }```

 `generate-db-emails` uses OpenSSL to generate a secure password for each student.
+(Could it be done with with Node's crypto?
+Yes, but it's not in a LTS node version yet, so...)
 It then creates an SQL script (`createStudentTables.sql`) which will create a database for each student, with permissions granted on the database based on the student number and generated password.
 It also creates a "demo" table within the database.

 Additionally, it creates a CSV file (`emailNotifications.csv`), which can be used with the UI.Vision script [Notify](#notify) to send personal emails to each student with the username and password for their new database.